TGDivy/TGDivy/README.md

 ## 💬🌞

-> Wheels of justice grind slow but grind fine. ~ Sun Tzu
+> Discontent is the first necessity of progress. ~ Thomas Edison

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )